rbrki07/hilla-24-4-file-router-demo/README.md

 # Hilla 24.4 File-Router Demo

-This project shows a few aspects of the new File Router shipping with Release 24.4 of [Hilla](https://hilla.dev).
+This project shows a few aspects of the new File Router shipping with release 24.4 of [Hilla](https://hilla.dev).

 Please checkout out the corresponding [blog post](https://www.rene-wilby.de/en/blog/hilla-file-router-preview/), to find out more about the project, its intention and how to use it.